One of the Barbados Tourism Encyclopedia's "Seven Wonders of Barbados" is this spectacular cave which is one of our island's most famous attractions.

 Harrison's Cave is open every day of the week.
 The first tour starts at 9:00 am and the last tour is at 4:00 pm.

-Most local tour guides offer tours that include a stop at Harrison's Cave, one of the most popular attractions in Barbados.
+Most local tour companies offer tours that include a stop at Harrison's Cave, one of the most popular attractions in Barbados.
 Touring with a guide gives you the advantage of hotel pick-up and the abilitity to combine Harrison's Cave with other top Barbados attractions.

 Getting Married In The Cave